rackerlabs/support-how-to/content/how-to/cloud-servers/upgrade-apache-http-server-2.2-to-2.4-in-rhel-and-centos/index.md

           systemctl enable httpd

           systemctl status httpd

-    - On CentOS 6 or RHEL 6, run the following commands:

-          chkconfig --add httpd && chkconfig httpd on service httpd status

 Use the Feedback tab to make any comments or ask questions.
 You can also click **Let's Talk** to [start the conversation](https://www.rackspace.com/).